charliegerard/webusb-rtlsdr-aircraft-radar-system/README.md

 This project uses the [Web USB API](https://developer.mozilla.org/en-US/docs/Web/API/USB), a [RTL-SDR dongle + antenna](https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles/) and some vanilla JS code.

-If you'd like to learn more about how I built it, you can check out the [blog post](https://charliegerard.dev/blog/aircraft-radar-system-rtl-sdr-web-usb).
+If you'd like to learn more, you can check out the [blog post](https://charliegerard.dev/blog/aircraft-radar-system-rtl-sdr-web-usb).

 ## How to run